-This shop about FROZEN toys has been compensated by Collective Bias, Inc. and its advertiser.
+This FROZEN craft post has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.

 FROZEN the movie?
 Yeah, it’s *kind of* a machine.
 About 8 months ago, we found out my son would have to go under general anesthesia for some oral surgery, and I promised him a color-changing Elsa toy.
 Who knew that this many months later he’d still be THIS infatuated, and that the Elsa doll would be SO hard to find?
 Luckily, Walmart is stocked up again with aisles, displays and endcaps featuring lots of FROZEN stuff, from bedding and wall decals to back-to-school clothes and lunch boxes.
 And, of course, TOYS!

 We still haven’t found the exact Elsa we’re looking for, but we did get our hands on the complete story set of FROZEN figurines in the Disney aisle.

 Perfect for the kids to share, and even more perfect for the fun sensory activity I had in mind…

 Hot summer afternoons call for outdoor play, so I put together a simple sensory activity for the kids.
 (We’re getting creative to fill these last days of summer!)